 Lap of Love veterinarians do their best to assist families when needed.
 We help families 7 days a week from 9am to 9pm.
-Dr. Dana, Dr. Betsy and Anna our administrative assistant, answer your calls from 8am to 8pm Monday through Thursday, and 9am to 5pm Friday to Sunday.
+Dr. Dana, Dr. Betsy, administrative assistant Anna, and care coordinator Becky, answer your calls from 8am to 8pm Monday through Thursday, and 9am to 5pm Friday to Sunday.
 We encourage you to avoid a crisis situation and schedule an appointment before your pet takes a downturn.
 But sometimes, pets take a turn for the worse overnight, so same day appointments are almost always possible with a few hours notice.
 If this is a medical emergency, please contact your local veterinarian or see Emergency Clinic information under Local Resources.

 Let us introduce you to the amazing hospice veterinarians in your area.

 Growing up on Long Island, I was the kid taking care of the baby bird that fell from the nest, rescuing the turtles from the road, walking the neighbors’ dogs for fun, volunteering to clean cages at the shelter.
 I moved to North Carolina to attend Guilford College in Greensboro and have lived in the Triangle since graduating from Guilford.
 I have been a small animal veterinarian since 1997 after graduating from NCSU College of Veterinary Medicine.
 I am married and have two growing boys, one dog, three cats, and a charcoal corn snake.
 Our dog Lydia, a hound dog mix, was rescued in the mountains of NC with her littermates and she loves camping and boating.
 Our 3 cats were bottle fed kitten strays and are full of personality.